 Marco Rubio is taking center stage as Republicans search for a new leader.

-In the nearly 100 days since President Barack Obama won a second term, the Florida senator has made calculated, concrete steps to emerge as a next-generation leader of a rudderless party, put a 21st-century stamp on the conservative movement and potentially position himself for a presidential run.
+In the nearly 100 days since President Barack Obama won a second term, the Florida senator has made calculated, concrete steps to emerge as a next-generation leader of a rudderless party, put a 21st-century stamp on the conservative movement and potentially position himself for a future presidential run.

 The speech comes as demand for the 41-year-old son of immigrants has soared and the party has tried to recover from significant electoral losses and map out a path ahead.

 Call it the "it" factor.
 Time magazine splashed Rubio on its cover this week, anointing him "The Republican Savior."
 Rubio, a Catholic, responded on Twitter: "There is only one savior, and it is not me. (hash)Jesus".
 He shrugged off the label during an interview with The Associated Press: "I didn't write the cover.
 I wouldn't have said it if I wrote it."